-Environmental taxes are imposed on ozone-depleting chemicals.
+Environmental taxes are imposed on ozonedepleting chemicals.
 Figure the environmental tax on Form 6627.
-The rates are on Form 6627 or in the Instructions for Form 6627.
 Enter the tax on the appropriate lines of Form 720.
 Attach Form 6627 to Form 720 as a supporting schedule.

 For environmental tax purposes, United States includes the 50 states, the District of Columbia, the Commonwealth of Puerto Rico, any possession of the United States, the Commonwealth of the Northern Mariana Islands, the Trust Territory of the Pacific Islands, the continental shelf areas (applying the principles of section 638 of the Internal Revenue Code), and foreign trade zones.

-No one is exempt from the environmental taxes, including the federal government, state and local governments, Indian tribal governments, Indian tribal governments.
+No one is exempt from the environmental taxes, including the federal government, state and local governments, Indian tribal governments, and nonprofit educational organizations.